Premierships of William Ewart Gladstone: Major legislation

+The Artizans Dwellings Act 1882 (45 & 46 Vict. c.
+54) authorised local authorities (as noted by one study) “to order the demolition of buildings which obstructed other premises by stopping ventilation or otherwise.”
+The Bankruptcy Act 1883 provided (as noted by one journal) “against seizure of tools for small debts” while the Merchant Shipping (Fishing Boats) Act 1883 included safeguards for apprentices in the sea-fishing service.
+In 1884, a royal commission was appointed to study working-class housing conditions.

 Gladstone's second government also saw a number of electoral reforms.
 The Corrupt and Illegal Practices Prevention Act 1883 aimed at eliminating corruption in elections and the Representation of the People Act 1884, which gave the counties the same franchise as the boroughs—adult male householders and £10 lodgers—and added about six million to the total number who could vote in parliamentary elections.
 Parliamentary reform continued with the Redistribution of Seats Act 1885.

 Public expenditure was reduced to slightly under £81,000,000 in 1881 from the £83,000,000 inherited from the previous administration of 1879.
 However it rose to £89,000,000 in 1885.
 For nearly three years into his second government Gladstone resumed the office of Chancellor.
 He abolished the tax on malt for the farmers, funding this by adding one pence on income tax and introducing a duty on beer, in 1880.
 In 1881 he reduced the income tax to five pence in the pound, funding this by increasing the duty on spirits, probates and legacies.
 In his last Budget in 1882 Gladstone added to the income tax.

 Gladstone's government was unexpectedly defeated on the Budget vote on 8 June 1885 and therefore Gladstone resigned the premiership the next day, with Lord Salisbury forming a minority Conservative administration.